 I would count down the days till I would see my little girls again.
 I was sure no one else could love them adequately.
 I wanted and needed that job.

-How divorce and remarriage affects the children depends largely on you.
+How divorce and remarriage affect the children depends largely on you.
 Here are some tips to help them cope.